Vietnam.vn - Nền tảng quảng bá Việt Nam

 Người Lao ĐộngNgười Lao Động19/09/2024

-(NLDO) - NASA's clip includes a haunting sound clip, showing sound waves spreading from the "monster heart" of the Perseus galaxy cluster.
+(NLDO) - NASA's clip includes a haunting audio track, showing sound waves radiating from the "monster heart" of the Perseus galaxy cluster.

 Science Alert has just posted a terrifying clip provided by NASA, in which a fascinating space object is emitting a monster-like roar.

-It is a supermassive black hole - often called a monster black hole - located at the center of the Perseus galaxy cluster, also known as the Perseus star cluster because the cluster's galaxies look like stars from Earth.
+It is a supermassive black hole – often called a monster black hole – located at the center of the Perseus galaxy cluster, also called the Perseus star cluster because its galaxies appear as stars from Earth.

 The cosmic monster in the Perseus galaxy cluster roars - Clip: NASA

-In 2003, astronomers discovered something truly astonishing: Sound waves were traveling through the enormous amount of gas surrounding this black hole, which had previously been famous for its strange "moans."
+In 2003, astronomers discovered something truly amazing: Sound waves were traveling through the vast amount of gas surrounding this black hole, which had previously been famous for its strange "moans."

-The human ear can't actually perceive these sound waves the way we hear them when we watch NASA clips, but the US space agency has raised the tone by several dozen octaves so that it becomes the sound we hear.
+The human ear can't actually perceive these sound waves the way we hear them when watching NASA clips, but the US space agency raised the tone by several dozen octaves so that it becomes the sound we hear.

-The frequency of the audio clip released by NASA is also 144-288 trillion times higher than the original pitch.
+The frequency of the sound clip released by NASA is also 144-288 trillion times higher than the original pitch.

 Real sound waves include the lowest notes in the universe that humans have ever detected, which is of course much lower than the limits of human hearing.